-The Tauren & The Goblin #17: On the Horde-Forsaken Relationship and the Riddler’s Mind-Worm
+The Tauren & The Goblin #18: On Mothers

 Nick and Katie are here to revisit several of their topics from last episode that drew heat!
 But first, Katie mentions that she finally got the Ji-kun mount to drop in Throne of Thunder, and that she also got the Wonderous Wisdomball pet from her Kirin Tor emissary chest.
 Nick is jealous, but all he’s been doing is working on his final falcosaur even though he has flying unlocked.